quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 Application running on top of QUIC might need to send an identifier at the beginning of the stream in order to associate that stream with a specific subpart of the application.
-For example, WebTransport (TODO: cite) uses a QUIC varint to encode the ID of the WebTransport session.
+For example, WebTransport ({{!WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a QUIC varint to encode the ID of the WebTransport session.

 It is desirable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset